 I want to write about something else, but there’s nothing else to write about right now.
 I’m officially on sick leave now.
 It comes after another night when I was woken by head pain.
 It’s the same every night lately.
 At about 2am, when the latest of the painkillers has worn off, I wake with jolting pain.
-Much as I don’t want to, I now taking another painkiller, so I can get back to sleep.
+Much as I don’t want to, I now take another painkiller, so I can get back to sleep.

 I live on painkillers.
 Every 4-5 hours, I pop another one.
 Unfortunately, they seem to be slower acting these days and not as effective as before.
 I suppose that’s because I’ve taken so many many.
 The most effective have been Nurofen, though I’ve stopped taking them now for the damage they can do.
 Panadol is barely effective, and the supposedly extra-strength variety prescribed by the doctor does nothing but make me sleepy.